Le Moyne College

 Private Jesuit college in DeWitt, New York, U.S.

-Le Moyne College is a private Jesuit college mostly in DeWitt, New York.
-It was founded by the Society of Jesus in 1946, and named after Jesuit missionary Simon Le Moyne.
+Le Moyne College is a private Jesuit college located mostly in DeWitt, New York.
+It was founded by the Jesuits in 1946 and named after the Jesuit missionary Simon Le Moyne.
 Le Moyne was the first co-educational Jesuit college in the United States.

 History

 Founded by the Society of Jesus in 1946, and named after the Jesuit missionary Simon Le Moyne, the college has graduated more than 35,000 students as of 2021.
 At its founding, Le Moyne was the first Jesuit co-educational college in the United States.

 Walter A. Foery, the Roman Catholic Bishop of Syracuse, helped bring about the formation of Le Moyne College.
 Foery proposed to provide for the city of Syracuse "a truly American school with religion and morality as the foundation stones".
 The college's first home was a storefront on East Onondaga Street in Syracuse.
 Later, it moved to the Hiscock Mansion on James Street.
-The college moved to its current (as of 2025) campus in 1948.
+The college moved to its current campus in 1948.

 In 2014, Linda LeMura, formerly the college's provost and academic vice president, was appointed as the 14th president of Le Moyne College.
-LeMura is the first laywoman in history to serve as president of a Jesuit college or university.
+LeMura is the first laywoman to serve as president of a Jesuit college or university.

 As of 2020, the college enrolled more than 3,700 students.
-As of 2021, the college offers more than 30 majors, an evening program, a variety of graduate courses, and a doctoral program in executive leadership.
 In 2022, Le Moyne received 7,066 undergraduate applications, which represents an increase of 5.31% annually.
-There was an 78.3% acceptance rate with 5,531 students accepted.
+There was an 78.3% acceptance rate.